1. Hosts, services and agents

 In Checkmk, create the host for the SNMP device as described above, this time in the designated

-In the host properties, in the Monitoring agents box, check Checkmk agent / API integrations and select No API integration, no Checkmk agent.
+In the host properties, in the Monitoring agents box, check Checkmk agent / API integrations and select No API integrations, no Checkmk agent.

 In the same Monitoring agents box, check SNMP and select SNMP v2 or v3.

 If the Community is not

 public, under Monitoring agents again activate the SNMP credentials entry, select SNMP community (SNMP Versions 1 and 2c) and enter the Community in the input field below.

 For the above last three points (4, 5, 6), the result should look like in the following screenshot:

-Tip: If you have created all SNMP devices in a separate folder, simply carry out the configuration of the Data sources for the folder.
-This will automatically apply these settings to all of the hosts in this folder.
+Tip: If you have created all SNMP devices in a separate folder, simply carry out the configuration of the Monitoring agents for the folder.
+This will automatically apply these settings to all the hosts in this folder.

 The rest runs as usual.
 If you want, you can take a look at the Test connection to host page with the Save & go to connection tests button.
 There you can immediately see whether access via SNMP works, here for a Cisco Catalyst 4500 switch, for example:

 On the Properties of host page, click on Save & go to service configuration to display the list of all services.
 This naturally looks completely different from Linux or Windows.
 On all devices, by default Checkmk monitors all ports that are currently in use.
-You can customise this later as you wish.
+You can customize this later as you wish.
 In addition, one service that is always OK shows you the general information about the device, and another service shows you the uptime.

 A detailed description can be found in the article on monitoring via SNMP.